 "I think of a number, multiply by 3 then add 7 and the answer is 19.
 What number am I thinking of?"

-If you have completed the 'One-Step Equation' activity you will be familiar with problems like this.
-You will know that we can use a letter (usually x) for the unknown number then we can write the problem as an equation.
+We can use a letter (usually x) to represent an unknown number, then we can write the problem as an equation.

-So the solution to the equation is x = 4
+So the solution to this equation is: x = 4

-Remember x is not always used as the unknown, examiners could use any letter, but the principle is still the same!
+Remember, x is not always used as the unknown, we could use any letter but the principle is still the same.